kodethon/Docs/source/courses/overview.rst

     **Figure 2.** Test suite creation view

-A diff test suite is comprised of test cases.
+A diff problem is comprised of test cases.
 For each test case, you can specify:

     1. Standard input
     2. Arguments
     3. Expected answer
+    4. Comment

+When a student submits their program for grading, Kodethon will generate a test script based on the problem settings.
 For example, if you set standard input to be 'abc' and arguments '1 2 3' then the generated test command will look like:

 ::